 - Our school offers a diverse and relevant curriculum to all students.
-Parents are requested to pay a voluntary contribution of \$50 (Years 7-10), \$70 (Year 11 & 12) each year to purchase resources which enhance learning for all students. - Although contributions are voluntary in accordance with departmental policy, it is vital that parents support the school through payment of this money as it provides a major part of the budget figure allocated to resourcing the educational program of our school. - In addition to this contribution, costs for materials/activities exist in some courses.
+Parents are requested to pay a general school contribution of \$110 (Years 7-10), \$100 (Year 11 & 12) each year to purchase resources which enhance learning for all students. - In addition to this contribution, costs for materials/activities exist in some courses.
 These courses usually have consumables or use equipment which are expensive to maintain and replace. - Electives fees must be paid.
-Students who have not arranged payment by the end of week 3 each semester or negotiated a payment plan with the Administration Manager, will be offered a no-cost elective alternate.
+Students need to arrange payment by the end of week 3 each semester or negotiated a payment plan with the Administration Manager.
 These payments for selected subjects are necessary as they cover goods and materials used by students.